cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 PalletWorks is designed to primarily work with the printing solution: Bartender 2022 Automation Edition.
 This option will allow future integration with other printing solutions via API once available.

-### EnableMultipleActiveOrders

-When this switch is enabled, multiple Orders can be started simultaneously on each production line.
-For this feature to work, Product Ids must be sent through the PLC so that PalletWorks knows which Order to associated newly created Items to.
-The default is to set this option as False, thereby allowing only one active Order at a time on each Production Line.

-### EnableAutoOrderSwitching

-Orders have a quantity value indicating a total of items requested to be produced and associated with that Order.
-When that Order Quantity has been reached, this option will automatically select the next pending Order on that Production Line waiting to be executed against.

-### EnableAutoPalletCreation

-When this option is enabled, a new electronic Pallet record will be automatically created after the current Pallet has been fully stacked.
-When this option is disabled, a new electronic Pallet is not automatically created and would require another service feature to create it.

-### EnableAutoPrintPallet

-When a Pallet has been fully stacked and this feature is enabled, it will automatically send a Pallet Label to the mapped printer/applicator.
-If this option is disabled, Pallet labels will not automatically print, and would require another service feature to send the print request.

-### EnableSamples

-PalletWorks supports automatically marking Items as a Sample on a specified interval based on each Product.
-When this option is enabled and the sample counter interval has been hit (as set in the Product), it will flag an optional value in the Item object as a Sample, where it can be diverted to a different physical path, decline having a label printed on it or print an alternate label instead.

 ### ERPEnabled

 When this option is enabled, it allows data created within PalletWorks to be submitted to an external ERP system.
 PalletWorks supports any modern ERP system that offers web-based REST or SOAP connectivity.
 When this option is disabled, there will be no data transmitted outside of the PalletWorks product.